PSOC5 Pin Quirks: P15 – USB & RS232

 I was surprised by the P15 gotchas.
 These aren’t explicitly documented, but can be inferred.
 If you use USB with port P15, the port is not available for certain pin configurations.
 This is explained/not explained in the documentation.

 Every pin in a port shares the trigger level for a high set for any individual pin.
 This can lead to issues for you if you are not aware of that fact.
 If you use LVTTL as a transition trigger, you must assign all pins on that port with that trigger level.
 If you do this, you are NOT able to use USB on that port.
 If you use USB on that port, you can only assign CMOS (or maybe CMOS/LVTTL ??) on that port.

 For me, every application to the present time, this did not present a problem.
 For the cable application, it was not good news.
 Fortunately for me, I am creating a new PCB, so I have moved enough signals around to allow that to happen.

 P15 Tips and Tricks

 If you wish to use the USB pins on P15 for either RS232 or USB, put a 33 ohm resistor in series with the port pins for USB.
-Also, if configuring as RS232 input, then set the RX port as “Digital Input,” “Open Drain, Drives Low,” initial value of 1.
+Also, if configuring as RS232 input, then set the RX port as “Digital Input,” “Open Drain, Drives Low,” initial value of 1 (VALUE OF 1 IS IMPORTANT!!).
+Never write that port to a value of 0.
 The TX Port set as “Digital Output,” “Strong Drive,” initial value of 1.

 The resistors in series will provide some protection against shorts, but be careful.
 The configuration to use pull up and pull down resistors is not available on this port.
 You can then configure this port as USB or RS232 depending upon the project and use, and it will work well.
 If you only use it as RS232, you can change the serial resistors to around 250 ohms to provide decent protection for that port against shorts to the outside world on the serial communications line.